watterott/RPi-Display/docu/FAQ.md

 It is possible to scale the screen with *fbcp*, but the best practice is to create an user interface specially for the display.
 This can be done for example with [Pygame](http://www.pygame.org).

-## The display stays black/white?
+## The display stays black/white (no output)?
 If the display is black and the backlight is also off then [FBTFT](https://github.com/watterott/RPi-Display/blob/master/docu/FBTFT-Install.md) is not installed correctly.
-If the backlight goes on and the display stays black or white then the wrong [SPI mode](https://github.com/watterott/RPi-Display/blob/master/docu/FAQ.md#spi-mode) is selected.
+If the backlight goes on and the display stays black or white then maybe the wrong [SPI mode](https://github.com/watterott/RPi-Display/blob/master/docu/FAQ.md#spi-mode) is selected or check if the FFC connector is correctly closed.
-On other problems check your [power supply](http://www.raspberrypi.org/help/faqs/#powerReqs).
+On other problems please check your SD-Card and [power supply](http://www.raspberrypi.org/help/faqs/#powerReqs).

 ## The display does not work after an update.